 Other names of this South African dog breed include Bantu dog, Kafir dog, Zulu dog etc. This ancient breed of dogs is now extinct.
 It is believed to have descended from sight and pariah dogs introduced in the Nile Valley.
 The Swahili name for Africanis is umbwa wa ki shenzi or traditional dog.
 This is a short coated medium dog breed with an agile, well muscled body.

-This tallest of all Japanese dog breeds is believed to be nearly 300 years old.
+This tallest of all Japanese dog breeds, the Akita, is believed to be nearly 300 years old.
 Japan has even designated it as a national monument.

 The Chow Chow’s ancestors can be traced back to the Han Dynasty in China.
 This ancient breed is a result of cross between Tibetan mastiff and Samoyed.
 Chow Chows were first seen in the United States in 1890s.
 This elegant, medium sized and sturdy dog is aloof, loyal, intelligent and detached.
 With socialization and training, he can be good with kids but might not accept other animals or pets.